mkirsche/Grafter/README.md

   --reuse_relevant_seqs       - reuse files with sequences of relevant reads and contigs
 ```

 This produces a FASTA file with all scaffolds which consisted of 2 or more contigs, as well as any subcontigs which did not get rejoined if misassembly detection is enabled.
-To obtain an updated assebly with contigs replaced by the scaffolds they are included in, run the following:
+To obtain an updated assembly with contigs replaced by the scaffolds they are included in, run the following:

 ``
 java -cp src StitchFasta [assembly_contigs.fa] [scaffolds.fa] [assembly_scaffolds.fa]